bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >-
-      Create a data and logic API for your app or website in minutes without having to learn anything.
+      Create a data and logic API for your app or website in minutes without having to code or learn anything.
 Take advantage of Above's edge, parallel and in-memory computing features to speed up user interactions and quickly process disparate data sets.
     actions:
       - label: Join the Beta